navi_wide_blnk

 A “system” had been put in place (before my time) with individual transparent letters being attached to frosted plexiglass panels using black masking tape.
 It was cumbersome and ridiculous, and a real pain in the ass every time we had to create the several dozen student name panels for those studio sessions.
 Not one of my favorite jobs.

-Click on the image link below to visite the "More Graphics" pages.
+Click on the image link below to visit the "More Graphics" pages.

 Comm_CBUT_Grph